Last Wednesday, I played Dungeons and Dragons with my six-year-old kid. It went surprisingly well!

 The jail’s only exit was a small window that looked out onto a hallway with a single guard, who was a goon that was (of course) especially stupid.
 After Zoom yelled some nonsense at the guard, the guard announced that he was going to go to the bathroom.

-When he came back, I asked what Zoom was going to do, and Anderson said he was going to kick the window, which I guess is an intuitive thing to do in a jail cell?
+When he came back, I asked what Zoom was going to do, and R. said he was going to kick the window, which I guess is an intuitive thing to do in a jail cell?
 I told him that it was loosening the window frame.
 The guard yelled at him to stop.
-Anderson said he was going to kick it some more.
+R. said he was going to kick it some more.

 I dropped a very unsubtle DM Are you sure?—did he want to do it now or wait to see if the guard went to the bathroom again?
 He opted to wait, kicked out the window frame, then escaped through the hole to adventure again, this time with 3 out 8 hp.

 Eventually, he got to a hole without a ladder.
 Instead of searching for ladders in other rooms, he just used his once a day flying power.
 I thought oh no don’t waste it on that, but you know, it did solve a problem.
 Older players commonly have the opposite problem: Holding an item or ability for some greater need in the future so tightly that they never actually use it.

 Soon after, he came across a medkit.
 I had him make a Wisdom check to figure out what it was, but in retrospect, what would I have done if he had failed the check?
 Probably just let him attempt it again until he made it, which would have made it pointless.